 01 of 07

-1:12 scale (sometimes called one-inch scale) gained widespread acceptance amongst collectors of artisan miniatures when it was chosen as the scale for Queen Mary's Dolls House.
-At a time when imperial rulers were marked in 1/12ths of an inch, this was and continues to be a popular size, which allows for the creation of greatly detailed miniatures.
-In 1:12 scale, doorways will be 6-7 1/2 inches tall (15-19 cm) or larger, and most adult dolls are depicted at between 5 inches (12.7cm) and 6 inches (15.2 cm) in height.
+1:12 scale (sometimes called 1-inch scale) gained widespread acceptance amongst collectors of artisan miniatures when it was chosen as the scale for Queen Mary's Dolls House.
+At a time when imperial rulers were marked in 1/12 of an inch, this was, and continues to be, a popular size, which allows for the creation of greatly detailed miniatures.
+In 1:12 scale, doorways will be 6 to 7 1/2 inches tall (15 to 19 centimeters) or larger, and most adult dolls are depicted at between 5 inches (12.7 centimeters) and 6 inches (15.2 centimeters) in height.

-The scale is common in playhouses for younger children, with Plan Toys making their dolls, furniture and some animals in roughly 1:12 scale and Calico Critters (Sylvanian Families) also making their toys and accessories in roughly this scale (except for the animals themselves).
-For collectors in all ranges, 1:12 scale is the most widely available dolls house scale.
+The scale is common in playhouses for younger children, with Plan Toys and Calico Critters (Sylvanian Families) making their dolls, furniture and some animals in roughly 1:12 scale.
+For collectors in all ranges, 1:12 scale is the most widely available dollhouse scale.

 The scale is not popular for other miniatures, however, so cars or trains and some other accessories in 1:12 scale are difficult to find.
 Space considerations mean 1:12 scale is not as popular with collectors who want to make an entire scene with several buildings or outbuildings.
 There are some popular model horses (Breyer and others) in this scale, with a few animals.
 A wide range of animals are available from artisans, but common farmyard animals are limited in this scale.

 02 of 07

-1:6 Scale Dolls Houses - Fashion Doll Scale or Playscale
+1:6 Scale Dollhouses: Fashion Doll Scale or Playscale

 03 of 07